ziplab/LIT/code_for_lit_s_m_b/README.md

 # Less is More: Pay Less Attention in Vision Transformers

-Training and Evaluation code for LIT-S, LIT-M and LIT-B.
+Training and evaluation code for LIT-S, LIT-M and LIT-B.